 If the babies are older and are well furred, you may try to give them fluids to keep them hydrated before you transfer them to the experienced caregiver.
 Pedialyte is a product available in grocery stores that is used to rehydrate human infants.
 Dilute it with distilled water 1 part to 2 parts, warm it to body temperature, and offer slowly with a dropper.
 Even small infants have the ability to lap, and some will suckle.
 Do NOT force it, as the infant could inhale the fluid!!
 Just one drop of liquid entering the lungs can mean a protracted death for the baby.
 Be careful.

 The mother opossum's pouch is specialized environment.
 Opossums need very specific care, and it can be quite different in many ways from that of other small mammals.

 If it is impossible for you to work with someone experienced directly, you must at least make telephone contact!
 Although email and Websites can give supplemental or emergency information, they are not a substitute for direct interaction with a person with experience.
-Remember that ANYone can put up a webpage, and we are seeing increasing numbers of cases where opossums have been harmed by improper (even harmful!) information found on the Web.
-An important note regarding formulae: We are also seeing infants presenting with hypocalcemic episodes when they have been fed various "name brand" formula.
-Untreated hypocalcemia can quickly result in death in infant opossums!
-Remember that a photo of opossum on a label does NOTqualify it as a suitable milk replacer.
+Remember that ANYone can put up a webpage, and we are seeing increasing numbers of cases where opossums have been harmed by improper or harmful information found on the Web.

 Photo Credit: Paula Arms